wojtek0123/e-commerce/README.md

 ```
 - Run dev configuration
 ```
-bunx nx run-many -t serve -p client-web admin-dashboard api
+bunx nx run-many -t serve -p client-web admin-dashboard delivery-manager api
 ```
-Api will be available on `localhost:3000/api`, client-web on `localhost:4200` and admin-dashboard on `localhost:4201`
+Api will be available on `localhost:3000/api`, client-web on `localhost:4200`, admin-dashboard on `localhost:4201` and delivery-manager on `localhost:4202`

 ## Usefull commands:
 ### Examples of basic commands to run apps locally